atharvakale343/p7zip-390r/writeups/final-writeup/submission.md

 ### FlawFinder

-FlawFinder is a purely syntactical engine, which means it doesn't do any control flow, data flow, etc. analysis.
+FlawFinder is a purely syntactical engine, which means it does not do any control flow, data flow, etc. analysis.
 It simply scans for vulnerable code patterns.

-As such, most warnings are not going to be particularly interesting:
+As such, most warnings are not going to be particularly interesting.

 ![`Flawfinder results`](screenshots/xmlresource.png)

-However, there was one particular flag that caught our eyes, and it had to do with a specific use of `strcpy()` in WimHandler.cpp:
+However, there was one particular flag that caught our eyes, and it had to do with a specific use of `strcpy()` in _WimHandler.cpp_.

 ![`WimHandler strcpy()`](screenshots/strcpy.png)

 It was stated in the presentation that this was a potential segfault/buffer overflow.
 This was not correct, as `method` is cast as `unsigned`, and as such there is no risk of overflow with this specific `strcpy`.

-Method is a part of the WIM file header and is derived from the compression flags.
+`method` is a part of the _WIM_ file header and is derived from the compression flags.
 It would be interesting if this was the source of a bug, but alas.

 We examined the `ConvertUInt32ToString()` function as well, just in case, but it appears to be robust.